 Cryptocurrency prices are always unpredictable, and you never know which way they're going to go.
-That's why you need to be vigilant to ensure you are not spending on investment that you are likely to lose.
+That's why you need to be vigilant to ensure you are not investing money in Cardano that you can't afford to lose.
 Always listen to what experts are saying and keep an eye on the news.
 Don't invest too much at once.
 Risk mitigation is necessary.

-You can buy Cardano on multiple cryptocurrency exchanges and trading websites with traditional payment methods such as wire transfers and debit and credit cards.
+You can buy ADA on multiple cryptocurrency exchanges and trading websites with traditional payment methods such as wire transfers and debit and credit cards.
 Ensure you are using trustworthy web services.

 There are many wallets available for the currency, including Ledger Nano S and Trezor, as the best hardware wallets.
 If you’re looking for software alternatives, you can’t go wrong with Daedalus Wallet, Coinswitch, Guarda, Infinito, Atomic Cardano Wallet, and AdaLite.

-There are currently three teams working on Cardano, including Cardano Foundation, whose primary objective is to shape the path for future partnerships.
+There are currently three teams working on it, including Cardano Foundation, whose primary objective is to shape the path for future partnerships.